A Complete Guide to Fascia, Posture, and Whole-Body Alignment

 Common goals include:

 The first sessions emphasize breathing and rib mobility, which can affect posture and nervous system regulation.
 These first sessions are so important as the foundation of this work, creating relationships and space within the body.
 No session is more important than the other, but the first session just might be, because it is the introduction to Structural Integration, or as my clients often call it, Rolfing.
-It leaves one with a brand new feeling in the body, or one you haven’t felt in years; lightness, openness, lift, ease, fluidity, possibility.
+It leaves one with a brand new feeling in the body; lightness, openness, lift, ease, fluidity, possibility.

 The middle sessions address the deeper structural core of the body.